ikennarichard/movie-reservation/README.md

 2. **Add Features** – Got a cool feature in mind?
 Submit an issue or PR!
 3. **Improve Documentation** – We always love better docs!

----

 ## 📞 Contact

 For questions, suggestions, or if you just want to chat about movies 🎬, feel free to reach out to me via [email](mailto:oguefioforrichard@gmail.com) or raise an issue in the GitHub repository!

----

-🎉 Enjoy using the **Movie Reservation System**, and may you always get the best seat in the house! 🍿🎥